 The Filipino genes are closely related to Taiwan’s Ami tribe

 There are 16 diverse Taiwanese tribes (nine are indigenous), and only four have contributed to the Austronesian diaspora outside the island.
-Austronesians (Malay race) make up 2% of the present Taiwanese population.
+Austronesians (Malay race) comprise 2% of the Taiwanese population.

 A “Chinese Taiwan” came into a full circle when the Republic of China (Nationalist government) retreated to the island in 1948, along with 2 million Chinese.

 The most frequently occurring Y-DNA haplogroups among modern Filipinos are haplogroup O1a-M119.
 It is found with maximal frequency among the indigenous peoples of Nias and Mentawi Islands (West coast of Sumatra), Northern Luzon (Especially Batanes), China, and Taiwan.